6ce/Roblox-sint/README.md

 # Roblox-sint
-Utilizes roblox's API and cavalier's API to search if a user has been breached
+Utilizes Roblox, Cavalier, and Snusbase APIs to see if a user has been breached

-You can also use the Cavalier API to implement this for other platforms, such as Minecraft or something
+You can re-use the Snusbase and Cavalier modules to check on other platforms such as Minecraft or something

 # Installation
 1. Install [Python](https://python.org)